During a flight from Chennai to New Delhi, a flight attendant ushered a former Indian dignitary to a seat next to a little girl about 12 years of age.

 “Oh, oh.
 So, you are from the coastal area like me?”

-She nodded her head up and down to mean “Yes.”
+She nodded her head to mean “Yes.”

 “Would you like to talk with me?
 Flights can be pleasant if you strike up a conversation with your fellow passenger,” he said.